 Pinot Noir is a fascinating wine.
-From growing the grapes to exploring its global range, key winemakers, and perfect food pairings, there's a lot we can learn about the red wine that many of us appreciate so much.
+From growing the grapes to exploring its global range, key winemakers, and perfect food pairings, there's a lot we can learn about this much-appreciated red wine.

-Pinot Noir (pronounced Pee-noh-n'wahr) is Burgundy's most famous noble grape.
-Known and loved as "Red Burgundy" in much of the world, Pinot Noir is among the most elegant wines coming out of France.
+Pinot Noir (pronounced Pee-noh n'wahr) is Burgundy's most famous noble grape.
+Known and loved as "Red Burgundy" in much of the world, Pinot Noir is among the most elegant wines that come out of France.

-Today, Pinot Noir is planted in regions around the world including Oregon, California, New Zealand, Australia, Chile, France, Spain, Germany, and Italy.
+Today, Pinot Noir grapes are planted in regions around the world, including Oregon, California, New Zealand, Australia, Chile, France, Spain, Germany, and Italy.
 The wine's diverse geographical range means that you might also find it labeled as Pinot Nero, Blauburgunder, or Spätburgunder.

 Pinot Noir may be the toughest grape to grow, but the effort is often well worth the constant care and investment.
 It is a fickle grape that demands optimum growing conditions, preferring warm days consistently supported by cool evenings.

 The aging potential for most Pinot Noir doesn't compete with Cabernet Sauvignon and some of the most tannic reds.
-The stronger build of these other grapes makes for a more age-worthy wine.
-This is why you may notice some differences in age between Pinot Noir and other reds.
+The stronger build of those other grapes makes for a more age-worthy wine.
+This is why you may notice that Pinot Noir tends to be younger than other reds.